 For this particular recipe, I’m using Nielsen-Massey Madagascar Bourbon Pure Vanilla Extract.
 Nielsen-Massey is a staple in my kitchen due simply to it being the gold standard for flavor and quality amongst extracts.
 This year, be sure to give the gift of baking by sending someone you love a Nielsen-Massey Holiday Flavors Bundle.

-After that, let the resulting dough chill for about two hours.
+After that, let the resulting dough chill for at least 20 minutes.
 Then place the dough in a piping bag attached to a star-shaped nozzle, and pipe out the cookies as shown below onto a baking sheet lined with parchment.
 Bake until lightly golden as directed below.

 Meanwhile, you’re going to want to melt down dark chocolate with some heavy cream as directed below.
 Then, after assembling the cookies with either raspberry or strawberry jam – we’re using raspberry today – dip the end of the cookies in the melted dark chocolate, sprinkle with sprinkles, and then set them on a baking sheet to cool.